keygenqt/kmm-GitHubViewer/README.md

 Demo application using open GitHub API and [Kotlin Multiplatform Mobile](https://kotlinlang.org/docs/mobile/home.html)

-*(The main part of the application is ready - android & ios base, unfortunately the project has stalled in anticipation of free time for ios.
-Now I decided to concentrate on Compose.
-Just FYI.)*
+*(The main part of the application is ready - android & ios base, unfortunately the project has stalled in anticipation of free time.)*

 ### Android
 * [About](https://keygenqt.github.io/kmm-GitHubViewer/android/)